 For any given service or supply, the amount these providers have agreed to accept as payment in full pursuant to the applicable agreement between us and the provider.
 These providers agree to seek payment from us when they furnish covered services to you.
-You'll be responsible only for any applicable calendar year deductibles, copays, coinsurance, charges in excess of the stated benefit maximums and charges for services and supplies not covered under this plan.
+You'll be responsible only for any applicable calendar year

-Your liability for any applicable calendar year deductibles, coinsurance, copays and amounts applied toward benefit maximums will be calculated on the basis of the allowed amount.
+Your liability for any applicable calendar year deductibles, copays, coinsurance and amounts applied toward benefit maximums will be calculated on the basis of the allowed amount.